We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 A hearing specialist or an audiologist will test your hearing using advanced tools, fit the hearing aid to your ear’s unique shape, and help you adjust to them with follow-up appointments.

-OTC hearing aids are an alternative to prospection hearing aids.
-They are meant to treat mild to moderate hearing loss in adults 18 and older.
+OTC hearing aids are an alternative to prescription hearing aids.
+They are meant to treat mild to moderate hearing loss in adults ages 18 and older.

 As of October 2022, you can now buy OTC hearing aids directly in stores and online.
-This rule was called on by President Joe Biden to reduce health care costs for people living in the United States.
+This rule was created to reduce healthcare costs for people living in the United States.

 Although OTC hearing aids are less expensive than prescription hearing aids, they don’t provide the same custom fit or quality.

-Although their concept is the same, there are many differences between prescription hearing aids and OTC hearing aids.
+Although their concept is the same, there are several differences between prescription hearing aids and OTC hearing aids.
 This includes:

 Severity